hughrun/ephemetoot/README.md

 To run automatically every day on a n*x server you could try using crontab:

   1. `crontab -e`
-  2. enter a new line: `@daily ephemetoot --config /path/to/ephemetoot/config.yaml`
+  2. enter a new line: `@daily /path/to/ephemetoot --config /path/to/ephemetoot/config.yaml`
   3. exit with `:qw` (Vi/Vim) or `Ctrl + x` (nano)

 ### MacOS